 Dr. Melodie H. Frick, Associate Professor and Director of the Counseling Program.
 Dr. Frick joined the WCU Counseling Program in Fall 2012.
-A native of Asheville, North Carolina, she earned her bachelor's degree in Psychology from the University of North Carolina-Greensboro, master's degree in Community Counseling from Western Carolina University, and Ph.D. in Counselor Education and Supervision from the University of Virginia.
+Originally from Asheville, she earned her bachelor's degree in Psychology from the University of North Carolina-Greensboro, master's degree in Community Counseling from Western Carolina University, and Ph.D. in Counselor Education and Supervision from the University of Virginia.

-Dr. Frick has practiced clinical mental health counseling in outpatient mental health agencies and private practice since 1997.
-She is a Licensed Professional Counselor-Supervisor, National Certified Counselor, and an Approved Clinical Supervisor.
-Her professional memberships include the American Counseling Association, Association for Counselor Education and Supervision, Society for Sexual, Affectional, Intersex, and Gender Expansive Identities, International Association of Marriage and Family Counselors, Southern Association for Counselor Education.
+Dr. Frick has worked in the counseling field since 1997, including outpatient mental health agencies, private practice, and counselor education.
+She is a Licensed Professional Counselor and Supervisor, National Certified Counselor, and Approved Clinical Supervisor.
+Her professional memberships include the American Counseling Association, Association for Counselor Education and Supervision, Society for Sexual, Affectional, Intersex, and Gender Expansive Identities, International Association of Marriage and Family Counselors, Southern Association for Counselor Education and Supervision, and the North Carolina Counseling Association.